Information about postgraduate study

 To be considered for full funding, candidates applying to start a course from October must submit their University application by the early January deadline (12:00 midday on 10th January 2020).

 All candidates submitting applications by the early January deadline will automatically be considered for full funding from a number of sources including the MRC, the Clarendon Fund, Oxford Colleges and numerous charitable sources.
 Further details can be found here.

-Please note that the selection of highly-ranked applicants for these studentships is a competitive process, with some opportunities open to applicants across the whole Division; applicants are therefore also encouraged to consider alternative sources of funding such as those identified on the main University Funding site here.
+Please note that the selection of highly-ranked applicants for these studentships is a competitive process, with some opportunities open to applicants across the whole Medical Sciences Division.

 These studentships are not linked to any specific projects but a list of potential projects available for research students can be found here.
 Individual supervisors can be contacted by email about their projects.
 Students are also welcome to define their own project/research proposal for an application; these projects/proposals can be sent to the supervisors(s) that you identify to ascertain if the department can accommodate such a project.

 DPhil candidates are encouraged to apply for other independent funding sources for which they may be eligible, for example: